DaniloMetal/coursera-tidy-data/CodeBook.md

 * `volunteerID`	The ID of subject
 * `activity.labels` Is the action or activity performed by volunteer

-## Summarized Data
+## Summarized Variables and detailed description

-### The features provided are Mean value and Standard deviation capturated instruments in the smartphone.
+The features provided are Mean value and Standard deviation capturated instruments in the smartphone.
+Each variable representing an instrument that give us the mean and standard deviation of the data collected.

+### You can access the detailed information in the files given by coursera.
+* _General description you can find in `README.txt`_
+* _The description below was provided on `features_info.txt` file:_

+Body **linear acceleration** and **angular velocity** were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)

+Acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)

+Magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)

+## Following the detailed name of the variables:

 * `tBodyAcc-mean()-X`
 * `tBodyAcc-mean()-Y`